 A sink is a destination for rows of data, usually an external file system, message bus, or database.
 In s-Server, a sink consists of a stream and a pump to fill it (a pump moves data from one location to another.
-Internally, StreamLab uses sinks to connect guides.
+Internally, StreamLab uses sinks to connect guides with each other.

-From the Sinks page you can create a range of sinks, including those that write to files, message buses, or external databases.
+From the Sinks page you can create a range of sinks, such as those that write to files, message buses, or external databases.
 When you create a sink you define its columns by name and type (for example, "Temperature" type DOUBLE).

 Once you create sinks, they are available via the route to sink option in guides.
 When you route to a sink from a guide, you select which columns being output by the guide are routed to each columns in your sink.

 You can also create an internal sink automatically from the current output view in a guide.
 See Routing Data to a Sink for more details.